Interactive ontology debugging: two query strategies for efficient fault localization

 Given the prior probabilities of the diagnoses and a set of queries (see Table~\ref{tab:example1}) we evaluate the score function (Equation~\ref{eq:score}) for each query.
 E.g. for the first query $\qry_1:\{B(w)\}$ the probability $p(\dz)=0$ and the probabilities of both the positive and negative outcomes are: $p(\qry_1=1)=p(\md_2)+p(\md_3)+p(\md_4) = 0.75$ and $p(\qry_1=0)=p(\md_1) = 0.25$.
 Therefore the query score is $sc(\qry_1)=0.1887$.

 The scores computed during the initial stage (see Table~\ref{tab:example1:costs1}) suggest that $\qry_2$ is the best query.
-Note, we include in Table~\ref{tab:example1:costs1} the minimized queries.
 Taking into account that $\md_1$ is the target diagnosis the oracle answers $no$ to the query.
 The additional information obtained from the answer is then used to update the probabilities of diagnoses using the Equation~\ref{eq:dupdate}.
 Since $\md_1$ and $\md_2$ predicted this answer, their probabilities are updated, $p(\md_1) = p(\md_2) = 1/p(\qry_2=1)=0.5$.
-The probabilities of diagnoses $\md_3$ and $\md_4$ which are rejected by the outcome are also updated, $p(\md_3) = p(\md_4) = 0$.
+The probabilities of diagnoses $\md_3$ and $\md_4$ which are rejected by the oracle's answer are also updated, $p(\md_3) = p(\md_4) = 0$.

-On the next iteration the algorithm recomputes the scores using the updated probabilities.
+In the next iteration the algorithm recomputes the scores using the updated probabilities.
 The results show that $\qry_1$ is the best query.
-The other two queries $\qry_2$ and $\qry_3$ are irrelevant since no information will be gained if they are performed.
-Given the negative feedback of an oracle to $\qry_1$, we update the probabilities $p(\md_1) = 1$ and $p(\md_2) = 0$.
-In this case the target diagnosis $\md_1$ was identified using the same number of steps as the split-in-half heuristic.
+The other two queries $\qry_2$ and $\qry_3$ are irrelevant since no information will be gained if they are asked.
+Given the oracle's negative feedback to $\qry_1$, we update the probabilities $p(\md_1) = 1$ and $p(\md_2) = 0$.
+In this case the target diagnosis $\md_1$ was identified using the same number of steps as the ``split-in-half'' heuristic.

-However, if the user specifies directly that the first axiom is more likely to fail, e.g.\ $p(\tax_1) = 0.025$, then the first query will be $\qry_1:\{B(w)\}$ (see Table~\ref{tab:example1:costs2}).
+However, if the user specifies that the first axiom is more likely to fail, e.g.\ $p(\tax_1) = 0.025$, then $\qry_1:\{B(w)\}$ will be selected first (see Table~\ref{tab:example1:costs2}).
 The recalculation of the probabilities given the negative outcome $\qry_1=0$ sets $p(\md_1) = 1$ and $p(\md_2)=p(\md_3)=p(\md_4)=0$.
-Therefore the debugger identifies the target diagnosis only in one step.
+Therefore the debugger identifies the target diagnosis in only one step.